 Blonde African American Hairstyles

 Naturally black women are born with dark hair.
-Yet many fave the blonde hair.
-Bleaching and coloring hark hair can bring amazing results.
+Yet many have the blonde hair.
+Bleaching and coloring dark hair can bring amazing results.
 Your options are endless – from few highlights, to strawberry and honey blonde, to light blonde; from natural hair of various length to many variations of relaxed hair and haircuts.
 No matter what your personal style is you can find a blonde shade and haircut that will look stunning on you.
-Make sure to check this post for DIY instructions on bleaching dark hair and blonde hairstyle suggestions: 45 Hottest Blonde Hairstyles for Black Women.

 Finger Coils African American Short Hairstyles